...help sustain the life of the lake for the enjoyment of the Lake Kitchawan community

 • LKCC has contracted with The Pond and Lake Connection of Brookfield, CT for professional services that encompass monitoring lake water quality in the spring, summer and fall; recommending appropriate treatments for problem areas; applying government-sanctioned treatments; and notifying lakeside residents of upcoming treatments.
 The company is certified in six states, including New York, Connecticut, Massachusetts, Rhode Island, New Jersey, and Pennsylvania, and is staffed by licensed and experienced aquatic specialists.

 • In 2022, LKCC contracted with Northeast Aquatic Research (NEAR), a professional limnological research and lake management company to provide an additional analysis of lake conditions.
+LKCC maintains an ongoing relationship with NEAR.

-A TEN-YEAR RECORD OF LKCC ACTION
+A 15+ YEAR RECORD OF LKCC ACTION

 MBY18.JPG